surya-vishnubhatt/surya-vishnubhatt/README.md

 - Computational biologist and quantum computing enthusiast with a background in synthetic biology, bioinformatics, machine learning, and data science.
-- B.S. in Biomedical Engineering from UC Davis and M.S. in Computational Biology from Weill Cornell
+- B.S. in Biomedical Engineering from UC Davis
+- M.S. in Computational Biology from Weill Cornell
 - Associate, Bioinformatics Scientist at the Coriell Institute for Medical Research
 - How to reach me: spv4002@alumni.weill.cornell.edu